 We specialize in loans to trusts and estates.
-When a child beneficiary is inheriting a parent’s home as his or her share of a trust distribution or estate and they want to take advantage of Proposition 58 to avoid property tax reassessment, we can provide the financing needed for an equal distribution to be made.
+When a child beneficiary is inheriting a parent’s home as his or her share of a trust distribution or estate and they want to take advantage of Proposition 19 or Proposition 58 to avoid property tax reassessment, we can provide the financing needed for an equal distribution to be made.
 If you are hoping to keep your parent’s low Proposition 13 tax base and your attorney is recommending a 3rd party loan, call us!
 We are one of the only California lenders who will lend directly to an irrevocable trust or probate estate.
-We specialize in providing the loans needed to take advantage of a Prop 58 property tax benefit and reassessment exclusion.
-On average we save our clients over $6,000 per year in property taxes.
+We specialize in providing the loans needed to take advantage of a Prop 19 property tax benefit and reassessment exclusion.
+On average we save our clients over $6,200 per year in property taxes.
 We are a direct lender and can close your loan in as little as 7 days.
 You can expect:

 - An easy application process

 - Flexible underwriting guidelines (No credit score minimums)

 Please complete the following form to have one of our knowledgeable representatives contact you regarding our Trust & Estate Mortgages, or call us at 877-464-1066 for immediate assistance.

 We provide financing to illiquid trusts for the non pro rata distributions of those trusts.
 Our borrowers are trusts that hold real property desired by one of the children-beneficiaries.
 These acquiring beneficiaries are hoping to keep the property tax rate (Proposition 13) paid by their parents.
 When there is a shortage of liquid assets to make an even distribution, the trust must borrow money to make an even distribution with the acquiring beneficiary taking the real property encumbered by our loan.
 This procedure is required so the acquiring beneficiary may obtain the parent to child transfer exclusion for reassessment of property taxes afforded by Proposition 58 and Proposition 19.